-How did I know the super dramatic judge from Anna Nicole’s whole mess of a court case wanted his own TV show?
+How did I know the super dramatic Judge Larry Seidlin from Anna Nicole’s whole mess of a court case wanted his own TV show?
 I MUST BE PSYCHIC.

 “Judge Larry” may have landed his long-awaited TV show.
 “Psychic Court” will take litigants and viewers into the world of the paranormal.